10 Healthy Ways Partners Fight Without Hurting Their Relationship

 Fortunately, it is possible to learn how to work together and resolve issues without damaging your happiness.
 Studies of couples who remain happy even though they argue show us that being emotionally present and caring are essential.
 When caring actions and expressions outweigh negative ones (by at least 5 to 1), couples are able to protect and preserve their love for each other through their conflict.

-Learning what healthy arguing looks like can help each of us see which of our own thoughts and actions are not serving us well – and which help us feel better.
+Learning what it looks like to fight fair can help each of us see which of our own thoughts and actions are not serving us well – and which help us feel better.
 Couples can learn to seek out more positive ones that build the love both partners both want.

 Here are 10 warning signs of conflict management trouble, and 10 healthy signs to aid conflict management success:

-Conflict Management: 10 Danger Signs and 10 Healthy Signs
+Do You Fight Fair?
+10 Warning Signs and 10 Positive Signs

 |1.
 I have to have my way or I won’t be happy||We can talk this through and find a way that works for both of us|